neos/neos-ui/README.md

       package: 'PackageFactory.Guevara'
 ```

+Change into the directory of the Guevara package, execute `npm install` as well as `npm run build` to build the JS compiled files.
+__Note: We recommend the node version `4.2.2` as well as the npm version `2.14.7`.__

-Afterwards open the sub-route `/che!` to login to the new interface.
+Done.
+Open the sub-route `/che!` to login to the new interface.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.